-'Radical' COVID Testing Plan Could Offer A 'Return To Normal,' Journalist Says
+'Radical' Coronavirus Testing Plan Could Offer A 'Return To Normal,' Journalist Says

 There are downsides.
 There are going to be situations in which someone takes one of these rapid tests, gets a negative, goes and sees someone they love, and it turns out they were contagious.
 That is going to happen.
 The thing is, that already happens now.
 And we're not catching a huge percentage of the infections.
 This is really kind of a crucial thing to understand: We don't even really know how to estimate the ratio between cases we can confirm with the PCR test and the number of people who have actually been infected.
 Maybe we're catching 5% of the cases.
 Maybe we're catching 10, maybe we're catching 20%.
 Maybe it's 50% in some places and 2% in other places.
 What we do know is there are a lot more infections than there are confirmed cases.
 That is absolutely clear at this point, based on the antibody testing that's been done in hard-hit places in New York and in other areas.

-On how the federal government would need to do a WWII-style production blitz to make hundreds of millions of rapid-result, saliva-strip tests available
+On how the federal government would need to do a World War II-style production blitz to make hundreds of millions of rapid-result, saliva-strip tests available

-On a technical level, some of these tests already exist, half a dozen companies are working on something like this.
+On a technical level, some of these tests already exist; half a dozen companies are working on something like this.
 The big problem is in order to scale up a lab technology to something that would be distributed to hundreds of millions of people all the time, you kind of need the government's muscle ... and go on a World War II-style production blitz.

 I'm here in Oakland.
 There were a bunch of [military] ships that were produced here in the Bay Area, and the government just moved the money and capital and worked with companies to build tons of ships, liberty ships, that helped win World War II.
 They're basically saying we need a similar kind of effort, the government to come in and basically nationalize the companies that are working on these technologies and scale up their manufacturing, take over factories and just go.

 It would be a huge effort, but this is a national emergency.
 And if you compare it to things like [what] the Fed did, say, in 2008, that's actually not as extreme as what we did, sort of, to get our banking system up and running.
 This would be a technology that might get our entire country back up and running.
 And so the argument by proponents of this plan is we're spending trillions of dollars to keep the country running forward.
-Why wouldn't we put 10 or 20 or 30 billion dollars toward the creation of this other kind of system, or even a billion dollars?
+Why wouldn't we put $10 [billion] or $20 [billion] or $30 billion toward the creation of this other kind of system, or even a billion dollars?
 We haven't really put more than a few hundred million dollars into testing technologies in the United States.
 And yet they could be a key part of getting us out of this quagmire.

 Amy Salit and Joel Wolfram produced and edited the audio of this interview.
 Bridget Bentz, Molly Seavy-Nesper and Deborah Franklin adapted it for the Web.